abregado/champions-combat/_chapters/rules.md

 Its facing remains the same.
 The target cannot be moved into a wall.

+{% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
+**Power token effects** See the [Power token effects](#power-token-effects) section.

-If an Attack effect is played, then each target of that effect can play a Reaction effect, if they wish, after the results of the Attack are resolved.
+When an Attack effect is played, then each target of that effect can choose to play or not play a Reaction effect.
+Reaction effects are played after the results of the Attack are resolved.
-Each targeted player can play a Reaction even if no hits were scored on the dice.
+Each targeted player can play a Reaction even if no attack dice were successful.

-### Reaction effects
+## Reaction effects
 Reaction effects are always at the bottom of an action card.

 Each attacked player can discard one action card and activate its Reaction effect, unless the attack was made from the hex directly behind them.
 Calculate the entire effect of the Reaction before moving on to the next phase.

+Each Reaction section has one or more effects, which are detailed below:

+{% include icon_image.html link='files/images/icon-block.png' %}
+**Shield** Reduce the number of successful attack dice by one for each shield effect.

+{% include icon_image.html link='files/images/icon-1.png' %} / {% include icon_image.html link='files/images/icon-2.png' %} ...
+**Move** When a number is displayed in the Reaction section of an action card, the reacting player executes a Move effect of that number.
+Note that this does not allow the reacting player to dodge the attack, and therefore does not reduce the number of successful attack dice.

+{% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
+**Power token effects** See the [Power token effects](#power-token-effects) section.

-### Power token effects
+# Power token effects
 Some effects have either a {% include icon_image.html link='files/images/icon-power-up.png' %} or a {% include icon_image.html link='files/images/icon-power-down.png' %} icon on them.

 If an effect has a {% include icon_image.html link='files/images/icon-power-down.png' %} symbol on it, then you must spend a Power token to use the effect.
+If you do not have the required Power token, then you can not play the effect.

 For each {% include icon_image.html link='files/images/icon-power-up.png' %} symbol on an effect, you gain one Power token.

-## Turn end
-### Scoring damage
-All hits from an attack are calculated together during this step.

-Reduce damage by the amount of {% include icon_image.html link='files/images/icon-block.png' %} symbols played by the target’s reaction.

-For each remaining damage the attacker gains a score token.

-The turn is now over and the next Initiative card can be resolved.

-If there are no more Initiative cards to resolve, move to the Draw phase.